fbn776/MatrixKt/README.md

 * Echelon forms
 * Rank

-If there isnt an operation you want the library also provides stuff like:
+If there isn't an operation you want the library also provides stuff like:
 * Individual row/column getters
 * Row/column transforms
 * Row/column swapping